weburnit/php-oop/README.md

 ## Additional Instructions

-- After your done, provide us the link to your repository
+- After you're done, provide us the link to your repository.
 - Leave comments where you were not sure how to properly proceed.
-- Implementation without README will be automatically rejected
+- Implementations without a README will be automatically rejected.

 ## Bonus Points